magic-wormhole/magic-wormhole/docs/api.md

 programs are not talking to each other (they may both be talking to a man-in-the-middle attacker), and the protocol should be abandoned.

-Once retrieved, you can turn this into hex or Base64 to print it, or render it as ASCII-art, etc. Once the users are convinced that `verify()` from both sides are the same, call `send()` to continue the protocol.
-If you call `send()` before `verify()`, it will perform the complete protocol without pausing.
+Deferred-mode applications can wait for `d=w.when_verified()`: the Deferred it returns will fire with the verifier.
+You can turn this into hex or Base64 to print it, or render it as ASCII-art, etc.

+Asking the wormhole object for the verifier does not affect the flow of the protocol.
+To benefit from verification, applications must refrain from sending any data (with `w.send(data)`) until after the verifiers are approved by the user.
+In addition, applications must queue or otherwise ignore incoming (received) messages until that point.
+However once the verifiers are confirmed, previously-received messages can be considered valid and processed as usual.

 ## Welcome Messages